 |PSR – 0 / 1 / 2 / 3 / 4|

-Store loading speed is an especially crucial point for webstore user experience, search engine optimization and overall success.
+Store loading speed is an especially crucial point for online stores user experience, search engine optimization and overall success.
 Due to all the architectural, technology and caching alterations, Magento 2 offers a substantially better page loading speed; for certain pages, it reaches up to 50%.

 Magento 1 vs Magento 2 loading speed comparison.